starandtina/The-Terrible-Front-End-List/links.md

 * [Advanced Performance Audits with DevTools](http://www.paulirish.com/2015/advanced-performance-audits-with-devtools/) In-depth perf case studies with Paul Irish **#article**
 * [The Tech Behind the New Twitter.com](https://blog.twitter.com/2010/tech-behind-new-twittercom): The Twitter.com redesign on 2010, publicly switched to client-side templating, turning the server into something more like a simple API
 * [Facebook just taught us all how to build websites](https://medium.com/@ericflo/facebook-just-taught-us-all-how-to-build-websites-51f1e7e996f2)
 * [JavaScript-Garden](http://bonsaiden.github.io/JavaScript-Garden/): JavaScript Garden is a growing collection of documentation about the most quirky parts of the JavaScript programming language.
 * [MindBEMding – getting your head ’round BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/): BEM – meaning block, element, modifier – is a front-end naming methodology thought up by the guys at Yandex.
 It is a smart way of naming your CSS classes to give them more transparency and meaning to other developers.
 They are far more strict and informative, which makes the BEM naming convention ideal for teams of developers on larger projects that might last a while.
 * [Chrome DevTools: State Of The Union 2015](http://addyosmani.com/blog/chrome-devtools-state-of-the-union-2015/): [@addyosmani](http://twitter.com/addyosmani) walks through the latest updates on your favourite debugging companion; exploring new features like paint profiling, animation inspection and updates to the JavaScript editing workflow with V8.
 * [JavaScript Scene](https://medium.com/javascript-scene/learn-javascript-b631a4af11f2): Learn JavaScript Essentials(for all skill levels) by Eric Elliott (author of [Programming JavaScript Applications](http://chimera.labs.oreilly.com/books/1234000000262/index.html))
 * [miguelmota/javascript-idiosyncrasies](https://github.com/miguelmota/javascript-idiosyncrasies): A bunch of Javascript idiosyncrasies, kinda.
 * [A Baseline for Front-End Developers](http://rmurphey.com/blog/2012/04/12/a-baseline-for-front-end-developers/): by @rmurphey on APR 12TH, 2012
 * [A Baseline for Front-End [JS] Developers: 2015](http://rmurphey.com/blog/2015/03/23/a-baseline-for-front-end-developers-2015/):  by @rmurphey on MAR 23RD, 2015
 * [Making NetFlix.com Faster](http://techblog.netflix.com/2015/08/making-netflixcom-faster.html): Performance isn't an option if you're aiming for an amazing user experience.
 A compelling post on how Netflix improved on how fast Netflix.com renders by @kristoferbaxter.
 * :star2: [Function as Child Components](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9#.3n1is9sod)
 * :star2: [Mixins Are Dead.
 Long Live Composition](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.bhg0iefbm)
 * :star2: [Smart and Dumb Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.l0xis2l65)
-* :star2: [dexteryy/spellbook-of-modern-webdev](https://github.com/dexteryy/spellbook-of-modern-webdev): A Big Picture, Thesaurus, and Taxonomy of Modern JavaScript Web Development
 * :star2: [wearehive/project-guidelines](https://github.com/wearehive/project-guidelines): A set of best practices for JavaScript projects
 * :new_moon: [dexteryy/spellbook-of-modern-webdev](https://github.com/dexteryy/spellbook-of-modern-webdev): A Big Picture, Thesaurus, and Taxonomy of Modern JavaScript Web Development
 * :new_moon: [grab/front-end-guide](https://github.com/grab/front-end-guide): 📚 Study guide and introduction to the modern front end stack.